William Bradford (murderer)

-William Richard "Bill" Bradford (May 18, 1946 – March 10, 2008) was an American convicted murderer and suspected serial killer and serial rapist who was incarcerated in San Quentin State Prison for the 1984 murders of his 15-year-old neighbor Tracey Campbell and barmaid Shari Miller.
+William Richard Bradford (May 18, 1946 – March 10, 2008) was an American convicted murderer and suspected serial killer and serial rapist who was incarcerated in San Quentin State Prison for the 1984 murders of his 15-year-old neighbor Tracey Campbell and barmaid Shari Miller.
 In July 2006, the Los Angeles County Sheriff's Department released a compilation of photos found in Bradford's apartment in the 1980s, depicting 54 different women in modelling poses.
 As Bradford had used the promise of a modelling career to lure his known victims, and taken pictures of Miller before murdering her, police believe many of the photos depict Bradford's other victims in the moments before their deaths.
 Bradford died at the Vacaville prison medical facility on March 10, 2008, of natural causes.

 Crimes

 In July 1984, while out on bail and awaiting trial for rape, Bradford met Shari Miller, a barmaid at a Los Angeles establishment called "The Meet Market".
 Bradford told her that he was a professional photographer and offered to help her build a modeling portfolio.
 He took her to a remote campsite in the deserts north of Los Angeles (which was the site of the alleged rape for which Bradford was awaiting trial), photographed her in a variety of modelling poses, and then strangled her.

 After killing her, Bradford sliced off her tattoos and removed her blouse.
 He then transported her body to a Hollywood parking lot, where he dumped the corpse in an adjoining alley.
 When the body was found, there was no identification on it, leading Miller to be labeled "Jane Doe #60".

 Shortly thereafter, Bradford convinced his 15-year-old neighbor Tracey Campbell that she could be a model and took her out to the desert campsite, where he likewise photographed and strangled her.
-Bradford left the body there, covering the face with Shari Miller's blouse.
+Bradford left her body there, covering her face with Shari Miller's blouse.